-ME: A Dream I made it come true, becoming a Photographer.
+Me: A Dream I made come true, becoming a Photographer.

 Sometimes we are satisfied and that is enough.
 Others we touch the sky with our hands and it is a glory.
 And many others, nothing goes as planned.
 It is a warning.
 Again back on the valley to take courage and start climbing the hill again.
 One more go.
 Some more words, some less, this is what I feel when taking photographs and creating visual art.

-I cannot stop travelling and documenting lifestyles and cultures in their different contexts and landscapes.
+I cannot stop traveling and documenting lifestyles and cultures in their different contexts and landscapes.
 It's my job.
 It is my life and it is what I love.
 My passion.